 - Be carried out by March 31, 2022;

-- Be prepared to share data with the CITF to the extent possible under the legal and ethical approvals obtained for the research project (see “Data sharing” above).
+- Be prepared to share anonymized aggregate data with the CITF in compliance with the CITF data sharing policy (see “Data sharing” above).

 If the study includes measures of COVID-19 immunity (serological, cellular) it is highly recommended that applicants network with research teams already funded by the CITF.
 The CITF Secretariat will provide information as needed.